boazbk/crypto/lec_24_policy.md

 * Are some cryptographic (or crypto related) tools inherently morally problematic?
 Rogaway suggests that this may be true for fully homomorphic encryption and differential privacy- do you agree?

 * What are the most significant scenarios where cryptography can impact positively or negatively?
 Large scale terror attacks?
 "Ordinary" crimes (that still claim the lives of many more people than terror attacks)?
 Attacks against cyber infrastructure or personal data?
-Political dissidents in opressive regimes?
-Mass government or corporate surveilance?
+Political dissidents in oppressive regimes?
+Mass government or corporate surveillance?

 *  How are these issues different in the U.S. as opposed to other countries?
 Is the debate too U.S. centric?